 Step 5: Check for Uninvited Guests

 Spiders love to make their homes inside gas burners and tubing.
 These spiders and their webs can not only block up gas tubes so that your grill doesn't heat evenly, but their webs can also catch fire underneath the grill, causing possible damage to the igniter or gas delivery hoses!
-Clean out any uninvited visitors or debris with a pipe cleaner.
+Clean out any uninvited visitors or excess debris with a pipe cleaner.

 The other uninvited guests that seem to want to frequent a BBQ party are bees, wasps, and yellow jackets.
 These little stingers love the aroma and flavor of meat and grease.
 Any food residue left over in the grill will entice these little guys to make their appearance, and sometimes even a build new hive inside your grill.